Couple accidentally gets $120K deposit; accused of spending most on shopping spree

-LYCOMING COUNTY, Pennsylvania -- A couple is accused of spending more than $100,000 that was accidentally desposited into their bank account.
+LYCOMING COUNTY, Pennsylvania -- A couple is accused of spending more than $100,000 that was accidentally deposited into their bank account.

 Investigators say Robert and Tiffany Williams had $120,000 deposited into their account on May 31 through a mistake by a bank teller.